 THE strike in the iron trade continues much in the same position.
 The masters have gained very little by the famous, or rather infamous, "declaration."
-The men have been "out" seven weeks; but, as Mr. Newton justly observed, in St. Martin's-hall, on Monday, many of them have been forced, by dearth of employment, and monopoly of employment caused by the system of overtime; to be out much longer.
+The men have been "out" seven weeks ; but, as Mr. Newton justly observed, in St. Martin's-hall, on Monday, many of them have been forced, by dearth of employment, and monopoly of employment caused by the system of overtime, to be out much longer.
 Altogether, the declaration policy, which Mr. Coningham called a "most disgraceful proceeding," seems to have failed, as it deserved to fail.
-At the meeting in Longacre, Mr. Newton stated some facts illustrative of the present position of the question :-
+At the meeting in Longacre, Mr. Newton stated some facts illustrative of the present position of the question :---

 "The 1600 skilled men at work in Manchester had never been turned out.
 Sharpe's shop had not more than four skilled men at work.
 Mr. Fairbairn had endeavoured by misrepresentations to engage hands at Newcastle, but had failed.
 Mr. John Platt, also, had made a similar unsuccessful attempt at Glasgow.
+Both towns had not only formed an emigration benefit society to carry themselves and their skill to the shores of America."
+(Cheers.)

-Both towns had not only Afterwards he showed, by a reference to France, the benefits of combination :---
+Afterwards he showed, by a reference to France, the benefits of combination :---

 "There were two important towns in France-Rouen and Nantes.
 The working-classes in Nantes were well off and well paid, and maintained those of their body who were out of work by combination.
-In Rouen, combination at one time existed, but had been broken down, and the consequence was, that the working-classes there were completely at the mercy of their employers, and were in the most miserable condition."
+In Rouen, combination at one time existed, but had been broken down, and the consequence was, that the working-classes there were completely at the mercy of their employers, and were in the most miscrable condition."